Measuring the robustness of Gaussian processes to kernel choice: OUR WORKFLOW

 \subsection{Nearby kernels and efficient optimization}

 We give two practical examples of how to choose $\Keps$ in the present work and detail how to solve \cref{mainOptimizationProblem} in each case.
-In both cases, we assume we have prior information that our kernel $k$ is smooth.
-First, we consider the case where we assume $k$ should be stationary.
-Second, we allow non-stationary kernels $k$.
+First, we consider the case where we assume $k \in \Keps$ should be stationary.
+Second, we allow non-stationary kernels $k \in \Keps$.

-\textbf{Stationary kernels.} By Bochner's theorem, every stationary kernel can be represented by a positive measure \cite[Thm.\ 4.1]{RasmussenWilliams2006}.
-In the kernel discovery literature, it is common to make the additional assumption that this measure has a density $S(\omega) = \int e^{ -2\pi i \tau\omega} k(\tau) d\tau$, where $\tau = \bx - \bx'$ \cite{WilsonAdams2013_sm,Benton2019_function,Wilson2016_dkl}.
+\textbf{Stationary kernels.} Stationary kernels $k$ satisfy $k(\bx_n, \bx_m) := k(\tau)$, where $\tau := \bx_n - \bx_m$.
+By Bochner's theorem, every stationary kernel can be represented by a positive measure \cite[Thm.\ 4.1]{RasmussenWilliams2006}.
+In the kernel discovery literature, it is common to make the additional assumption that this measure has a density $S(\omega) = \int e^{ -2\pi i \tau^T \omega} k(\tau) d\tau$ \citep{WilsonAdams2013_sm,Benton2019_function,Wilson2016_dkl}.
 These authors show that the class of stationary kernels with a spectral density is a rich, flexible class of kernels.
-Following these works, we optimize over spectral densities $S(\omega)$ -- which are just positive integrable functions on the real line -- to recover stationary kernels.
-To make this optimization problem finite dimensional, we optimize the spectral density over a finite grid of frequencies $\omega$ and use the trapezoidal rule to recover $k$.
-To guarantee that our recovered kernels are not overly dissimilar from $k_0$, we constrain ourselves to an $\eps$ ball in the $\ell_\infty$ norm around the spectral density of $k_0$ for some $\eps > 0$.
-We summarize this constraint set and the resulting optimization objective in \cref{constraintSet:stationary}; see \cref{app:spectral_density} for more details.
+So, we optimize over spectral densities $S(\omega)$ -- which are positive integrable functions on the reals -- to recover stationary kernels.
+To make this optimization problem finite dimensional, we optimize the spectral density over a finite grid of frequencies $\omega$.
+All of our examples here use 1-dimensional covariates, so we use the trapezoidal rule to recover $k$.
+For our constraint set $\Keps$, we use an $\eps$ ball in the $\ell_\infty$ norm around the spectral density of $k_0$ for some $\eps > 0$.
+We find this simple constraint set to be sufficient for the examples in this paper; however, if users have specific prior beliefs about how the spectral density of $k_1$ should be constrained, this $\Keps$ can be modified.
+We summarize this constraint set and the resulting optimization objective in \cref{constraintSet:stationary}; see \cref{app:spectral_density} for more details, including selection of $\omega_1, \dots, \omega_G$.